 From Lee: Take Route 20 east past the Outlets.
 After approximately 4 miles turn left onto Becket Road.
 Parking will be on your left after a third of a mile.

 From Great Barrington: Take Route 7 north into Stockbridge.
 Turn onto Route 102 heading east into Lee.
 After passing Big Y, turn right onto Route 20 heading east.
-After approximately 4 miles turn right onto Becket Road.
+After approximately 4 miles turn left onto Becket Road.
 Parking will be on your left after a third of a mile.

 From Pittsfield: Take Route 20 south into Lee.
 From Lee, stay on Route 20 heading east, past the Mass Pike toward Becket.
 After approximately 4 miles turn left onto Becket Road.
 Parking will be on your left after a third of a mile.